 In the past (2020) Prairie Hills Audubon Society has petitioned for rule making to list the lake chub and the greater sage grouse as T & E and petitions were rejected.

 The black bear used to listed on the SD T &E list, it was removed, I think about 2006 due to alleged extirpation.
-Black bears are now showing up in the Bearlodge Ranger District of the Black Hills in Wyoming and in SD side also, but they are said to all be male immigrants from the Rockies, and no one has yet to see a sow (female) and her cubs.
+Black bears are now showing up in the Bearlodge Ranger District of the Black Hills in Wyoming and in SD side also, but they are said to all be male immigrants from the Rockies, and no one has yet to see a sow (female) and her cubs in SD.
 SD is seeing fishers showing up in NE SD, but they are all alleged to be immigrant males and no proof of breeding.
-SD
+SD mountain lions were extirpated and then recovered by migration from the

-Rockies so we can look forward to black bear & fisher recovery.
+Rockies, so we can look forward to black bear & fisher recovery.
 The wolf is not listed on SD’s list, as there are wolf sightings in SD but the wolves are alleged to be transient immigrants, with no proof of breeding.
 The wolves in SD are protected under federal listing, but may not be for long as there is an attempt to de-list gray wolves (but not Mexican wolves).

 While the USFWS has invertebrates and plants listed as T&E species, the Commission has never chosen to list invertebrates or plants, although they could do so.